How To Grow and Care for Pansies

 Plant breeders have given us pansies in nearly every color, some with markings that give the blooms the appearance of a face.

 Pansies like it cool.
 Gardeners in U.S. Department of Agriculture Plant Hardiness Zones 4 through 8 generally plant them in early spring or late fall.
 They’ll do well with surprisingly chilly temperatures but almost seem to melt in the heat.
 In Zones 9 through 11, pansies are often planted as a winter-flowering annual.
+Have you just started gardening?
+Learn how to plant flowers in your garden.

 What’s the Difference Between a Pansy and a Viola?